stephan13360/systemd-services/README.md

 #### ProtectSystem=strict

-This makes the whole filesystems read-only to the process, even if it would run as root.
+This makes the whole filesystems read-only to the process (/dev, /proc and /sys are exempt), even if it would run as root.
 I combine this with ReadWritePaths= to make some paths of the filesystem writeable again, if the service needs them.
 All paths listed inside ReadWritePaths= must exists or the service will refuse to start with a very cryptic error message.

 #### ProtectControlGroups=true

 Makes the Linux Control Groups hierarchies accessible through /sys/fs/cgroup read-only.
-When ProtectSystem=strict is used, this is redundant but I keep it in case I have a service without it.

 #### ProtectKernelTunables=true

 Makes the kernel variables accessible through /proc/sys, /sys, /proc/sysrq-trigger, /proc/latency_stats, /proc/acpi, /proc/timer_stats, /proc/fs and /proc/irq read-only.
-When ProtectSystem=strict is used, this is redundant but I keep it in case I have a service without it.

 #### ProtectHostname=true